georgefahmy/meal-planner/README.md

 #### Feedback

-* When you click on a Meal Selection, you should be able to see somewhere what category it’s in.
 * Export Meal plan & Ingredients list to a txt file or note

 * DONE ~For each main GUI box, add a sentence with instructions (e.g., add a comma separating multiple ingredients)~
 * DONE ~The shopping list should not list duplicates~